madkind/pixels/docs/prd.md

 - **Objective:** Deliver a real-time collaborative pixel art application built on the existing uv-initialized Python backend, a WebSocket layer for live updates, and a React-based frontend.
 - **Core Concept:** A 900×900 pixel canvas (810,000 pixels) rendered as an image in the browser.
 Users paint one pixel at a time using either a color palette picker or a drawing mode that streams brush movements to the backend.
 - **Scope (MVP):** Shared canvas, authenticated sessions (lightweight), WebSocket-driven synchronization, change history for conflict resolution, and deployment-ready scripts for both backend and frontend.
-- **Infrastructure:** Terraform-managed AWS stack with EC2 instances running the Python/WebSocket services and managed PostgreSQL for durable storage.
+- **Infrastructure:** Terraform-managed AWS stack with EC2 instances running the Python/WebSocket services and managed DynamoDB for durable storage.

 ## 2. Goals and Non-Goals
 ### Goals